Wandzfuture/alx-zero_day/README.md

-My first readme
+My first readme on git
-some discription for git
+some discription for git project